sidde95/Machine-Learning-Projects/Regression_Project/Regression_of_Used_Car_Prices/readme.md

 | **RMSE** | ~1.02         | ~1.08             |
 | **R²**   | ~0.93         | ~0.91             |

+Predictions

+In the Streamlit app, users can enter:

+- Year of Manufacture
+- Present Price (in lakhs)
+- Kilometers Driven
+- Fuel Type
+- Transmission Type
+- Number of Previous Owners

+After preprocessing, the trained model predicts the estimated selling price in seconds.

 ---

 ## Key Takeaways

 - Random Forest achieved the best performance overall